Like any side hustle you start, there is almost always going to be some kind of financial cost involved.

 #4 Domain Name $10.69/Year

 You’ll also need a domain name for your store as well.
-To do this I prefer NameCheap.
-This is who I use to host all of my domain names and they are typically the most favorably priced.
+To do this, I prefer NameCheap.
+I use this to host all of my domain names, and they are typically the most favorably priced.

-When it comes to picking domain names for your store there are definitely some big do’s and don’ts here.
-As part of this, I want to give credit where credit is due because learned all of this from Anton Kraley over at Dropship Lifestyle and highly recommend checking out his stuff.
+When picking domain names for your store, there are some big do’s and don’ts here.
+As part of this, I want to give credit where credit is due because I learned all of this from Anton Kraley over at Dropship Lifestyle and highly recommend checking out his stuff.

 #1 Your name should have a branded feel to it.
-First, the domain name you choose should have a branded feel to it.
+First, the domain name you choose should have a branded feel.
 A good example would be Lumens.com.
 A bad example would be something like MikesLights.com.

 #2 No discount names.
-Second, if you’re looking top notch suppliers then you don’t want your brand or domain name to have a discounted type name.
-A bad domain name would be CheapDiscountLights.com
+Second, if you’re looking for top-notch suppliers, then you don’t want your brand or domain name to have a discounted type name.
+A bad domain name would be CheapDiscountLights.com.

 #3 Keep the name short.
 Third, keep the name short, simple, and memorable.
-Ideally, one word would be the best option but not more than 3 will work.
+Ideally, one word would be the best option, but not more than three will work.

 #5 Advertising – $300 a Month

-When you’re first starting out you’ll also have to consider advertising to bring your first customers.
+When starting, you’ll also have to consider advertising to bring your first customers.
 The cost to do this ranges from as little as $10 a day to thousands of dollars a month.

-It all depends on the platform you use from Facebook ads to Google Adwords.
-However, as a good starting point, I would expect to pay at least $10 a day or roughly $300 a month.
+It all depends on your platform, from Facebook ads to Google Adwords.
+However, as a good starting point, I expect to pay at least $10 a day or roughly $300 monthly.

 #6 Phone Number – $24 a Month

-In order to be a true drop shipping business, you’ll need a phone number that you can prominently display at the top of your store.
-The reason for this is that in order to advertise in places like Google Shopping you will need this phone number.
+To be an actual drop shipping business, you’ll need a phone number that you can prominently display at the top of your store.
+The reason for this is to advertise in places like Google Shopping.
+You will need this phone number.

-To do this you can get a free number from Google Voice but the problem with this is that most professional online dropship stores have an 800 number.
+You can get a free number from Google Voice, but the problem is that most professional online dropship stores have an 800 number.
 This is why you’ll want to have an 800 number which runs $24 a month through Grasshopper.com

 #7 Address – $30 a Month

 Another dropshipping cost that most people don’t consider is the address of your business.
-While a lot of people may consider their home address as the best option you may not want to reconsider this.
+While many people may consider their home address the best option, you may not want to reconsider this.

-After all, do you really want somebody knocking on your door asking to buy a product or a refund?
+After all, do you want somebody knocking on your door asking you to buy a product or a refund?
 Probably not.

-To handle this you can create a street address using your local UPS store.
-The cost varies by area but you’re likely looking at $25 to $30 a month.
-If you have one of these feel free to share how much it costs in the comments section below.
+You can create a street address using your local UPS store to handle this.
+The cost varies by area, but you’re likely looking at $25 to $30 monthly.
+If you have one, please share how much it costs in the comments section below.

 Side Note: The cost I’m about to discuss below are optional when starting your first drop shipping store.